raviqqe/begin-with-init.vim/README.md

 nnoremap <leader>r :Ag<cr>
 ```

-You also navigate completion results from `deoplete.nvim` with Ctrl-N/P.
+You can navigate completion results from `deoplete.nvim` with Ctrl-N/P.

-You may check other key mappings from the plugins.
+You may also check other key mappings from the plugins.

 - [vim-easymotion](https://github.com/easymotion/vim-easymotion)
 - [vim-commentary](https://github.com/tpope/vim-commentary)